gnosis/GECO/Proposals/jiffy.md

     - Allowing users to watch a specific types of transactions using ethereum events.
     - Using predictive deployment to allow users to send tokens/ether to each other using URL's/QR

 UI/UX , usability being the primary motivation we aim to bring new users onboard as quickly as possible without knowing anything about blockchain.
+This could also help in first experimenting with new contracts/dapps without building a front end and then when dapp gains enough traction you can build a custom UI?UX

 ## Grant size